icedland/iced/src/Delphi/README.md

       S := S + ' ';

-    // For quick hacks, it's fine to use the Display trait to format an instruction,
-    // but for real code, use a formatter, eg. MasmFormatter.
-See other examples.

-    Iced.Formatter.Format( Instruction, tOutput );
     WriteLn( S + String( tOutput ) );

     // Gets offsets in the instruction of the displacement and immediates and their sizes.